Oceania: Boundaries between subregions

 Norfolk Island, an external territory of Australia, was inhabited in prehistoric times by either Melanesians or Polynesians, and is geographically adjacent to the islands of Melanesia.
-The current inhabitants are mostly European Australians, and the UN categorize it as being in the Australasia subregion.
+The current inhabitants are mostly European Australians, and the UN categorizes it as being in the Australasia subregion.
 The 1982 edition of the South Pacific Handbook, by David Stanley, groups Australia, New Zealand, Norfolk Island, and Hawaiʻi together under an "Anglonesia" category.
-This is in spite of the geographical distance separating these areas from Hawaiʻi, which technically lies in the North Pacific.
+This is despite the geographical distance separating these areas from Hawaiʻi, which technically lies in the North Pacific.
 The 1985 edition of the South Pacific Handbook also groups the Galápagos Islands as being in Polynesia, while noting that they are not culturally a part of the subregion.
 The islands are typically grouped with others in the southeastern Pacific that were never inhabited by Polynesians.

 The Bonin Islands are in the same biogeographical realm as the geographically adjacent Micronesia, and are often grouped in with the subregion because of this.